Cray-HPE/docs-csm/008-CSM-VALIDATION.md

 ncn-m001# pdsh -b -S -w "$(grep -oP 'ncn-\w\d+' /etc/hosts | sort -u |  tr -t '\n' ',')" 'date'
 ```

-If the skew is large (more than a few seconds) it's usually recommnded to allow the nodes to come back in sync gradually.
+If the skew is large (more than a few seconds) it is usually recommended to allow the nodes to come back in sync gradually.
 However, you can opt to force them to sync by running this on the affected nodes:

 ```bash
 ncn-m001# chronyc burst 4/4 ; sleep 15
 ncn-m001# chronyc makestep
 ```

 After clocks have been synced, it may be necessary to restart Ceph services.
 Check Ceph health:

 ```bash
 ncn-m001# ceph -s